Senior Director, Electricity

-Mike has been a dominant author for America’s Power Plans Trending Topics pieces, a monthly newsletter that helps policymakers and other stakeholders stay up to date on the most pertinent power sector issues today.
-Michael has authored reports covering a wide range of power sector topics, including distributed energy resource ownership and operation, mechanisms for adopting performance-based regulation, proper valuation metrics for utility compensation, and more.
+Mike has authored reports covering a wide range of power sector topics, including achieving a high-penetration clean grid, designing and implementing a clean electricity standard, distributed energy resource ownership and operation, mechanisms for adopting performance-based regulation, proper valuation metrics for utility compensation, and more.